junior-devleague/unity-VR-space-adventure/Day2/Lesson2.md

   **3. Aiming Logic**

-  - **STOP HERE - Live Code Ship**.
+  - **Live Code Ship**.
 Script in Wiki page.
 This will let us know that we are actually targeting our asteroid.
   ```
   void Update () {
    RaycastHit hit;